 The maintenance of the hatchery grounds starts at the entryway of Charter Road and continues onto hatchery grounds.
-The traffic signal lights were inspected and maintained monthly by John Rostad of Green Light Solutions throughout the 2012 and 2013 year.
+The traffic signal lights were inspected and maintained monthly by John Rostad of Green Light Solutions throughout the 2013 and 2014 year.

 Charter Road (the road coming off of South Cle Elum road) is heavily traveled by many different users, and maintaining road is a twelve-month job.
 During the winter months the hatchery crew plowed snow to keep the road open.
 Debris was collected by the crew from the road and transported to the local refuse center twice a year.
 The road is in dire need of repairs to asphalt by outgoing signal light.
 Ellensburg Cement Product trucks use Charter Road as they enter and exit the gravel pit located at the end of Charter Road.
-They have patched pot holes but a more intensive repair is needed on outgoing asphalt as it is buckling from heavy use.
+The asphalt was repaved in July 2013 and was much needed.
+Ellensburg Cement repaired the patch that was located underneath the outgoing signal lights.
+The section replaced was 200' long and took the force of stopping and going from trucks with heavy loads.